5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Xtra_Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 If the output is `1`, the `X86PlatformPlugin` is active, otherwise it is not.

 ## For mac Big Sur/Monterey Users
 Since Big Sur+ requires `MacBookPro11,x` to boot, `ssdtPRGen` fails to generate SSDT-PM in this case, because it relies on Board-IDs containing data for Plugin-Type 0.
-As a workaround, you can either:
+As a workaround, you have 3 options:

-1. Use `SSDTTime` to generate a `SSDT-PLUG.aml` **or**
+- Option 1: Use `SSDTTime` to generate a `SSDT-PLUG.aml` and modify Frequency Vectors using CPUFriendFriend (requires a board-id cointaining Frequency Vectors) **or**
-2. Add a Board-ID spoof utilizing Big Sur's virtualization capabilities to spoof a different board-id to macOS than the one which the hardware uses.
+- Option 2: Add a Board-ID spoof utilizing Big Sur's virtualization capabilities to spoof a different board-id to macOS than the one which the hardware uses.
 This is made possible by [Booter and Kernel Patches](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) from OpenCore Legacy Patcher.
 Add them to your config in order to install macOS 11.3 and newer on unsupported SMBIOSes and install System Updates as well (Recommended) **or**
-3. Stay on an Ivy Bridge SMBIOS but add `-no_compat_check` boot-arg
+- Option 3.
+Stay on an Ivy Bridge SMBIOS but add `-no_compat_check` boot-arg

 ### PROS and CONS
-Listed below are the Advantage/Disadvantages of using approaches 2 and 3.
+Listed below are the advantages and disadvantages of options 2 and 3.

 #### 1. Using `MacBookPro10,1` with Board-ID_VMM-Spoof
 Advantages and disadvantages of using `MacBookPro10,1` (or equivalent iMac Board-ID supporting Ivy Bridge) with OCLP's Booter and Kernel Patches.